Min-max minimal surfaces, horizons and electrostatic systems: Topology of electrostatic systems

-Suppose $S$ is two-sided.
+Suppose $S$ is orientable.
 Let $N$ be a unit normal vector to $S$.
 Consider the flow by \eqref{flow}.
 It follows from Proposition \ref{goodlemma} that the function $t \mapsto |S_t|$ is non-increasing, where $S_t$ denotes the surfaces along the flow.
 In particular, $|S_t| \leq |S|$.
 On the other hand, by the minimization property $|S| \leq |S_t|$, for $t \in (0,t_0]$.
 Then, $|S_t| = |S|$, for $t \in (0,t_0]$.
 So, the statement $i)$ in Proposition \ref{goodlemma} holds true.

-Let $T>0$ be the maximal time in which the flow (\ref{flow}) exists and is smooth.
-We claim that $T=+\infty$.
-In fact, the surfaces $S_t$ never touch the boundary of $M$ in finite time (for it would imply that $(M\setminus \partial M,V^{-2}g)$ is incomplete) and, if $T< +\infty$, a sequence $S_{t_{j}}$ with $t_{j}\rightarrow T $ would be a sequence of minimizing surfaces converging to another minimizing surface and it would be possible to continue the flow beyond $T$.
-Now we do the same argument flowing in the direction of the opposite normal.
-In the end, we have obtained an isometric embedding of a cylinder $(-\infty,+\infty)\times S$ with a complete warped product metric in $(M,g)$.
-But this is a contradiction, since the cylinder is complete and non-compact and $M$ is compact.
+Let $T^{*} > 0$ be the maximal time in which the flow (\ref{flow}) exists and is smooth.
+Observe that the surfaces $S_t$ never touch the boundary of $M$ in finite time (since this would imply that $(M\setminus \partial M,V^{-2}g)$ is incomplete).
+We have two possibilities, either $T^{*}=+\infty$ or $T^{*}$ is finite.
+Suppose the second case happens and consider a sequence $t_{j}\rightarrow T^{*} $.
+Then the corresponding surfaces of the flow $S_{t_{j}}$ are area minimizing surfaces, so as in the previous theorem a subsequence converges to another minimizing surface $S_{T^{*}}$.
+This surface necessarily is non-orientable, otherwise we could continue the flow beyond $T^{*}$, and this contradicts the definition of $T^{*}$.
+Moreover, since the surfaces $S_t$, $0 \leq t < T^{*}$, are stable, and $(M,g)$ has positive scalar curvature, by \cite{SY3} each $S_t$ is a $2$-sphere.
+Hence $S_{T^{*}}$ is a $\mathbb{RP}^2$ and has a tubular neighborhood inside $M$ diffeomorphic to $\mathbb{RP}^3$ minus a ball.